 Personal counseling: The University Center for Health and Counseling provides comprehensive medical care and counseling.
 Psychological assessment and individual and group counseling services are provided at no charge to students.
-Students are instructed to contact UVM Counseling and Psychiatric Services who then work with providers within the LIC sites to provide mental health services to our students at no charge.
+Students are instructed to contact UVM Counseling and Psychiatric Services who then work with providers at the LIC site to provide mental health services to our students at no charge.
 These providers utilize a screening process with referral to licensed counselors, psychologists, and psychiatrists.